Table of Contents

 The most important risk factor for ovarian torsion is ovarian mass.
 Up to 80% of the cases of ovarian torsion are associated with a history of an ovarian mass or cyst.
 The size of the mass is positively correlated with the risk of ovarian torsion.
 The average diameter of ovarian masses in patients with ovarian torsion was found to be around 9.5 cm.

 Ovarian cysts are more likely to occur in women with benign ovarian masses, rather than in those with malignancy.
 The estimated incidence of ovarian torsion in women with ovarian malignancy was found to be below 2%.

-Ovarian stimulation is shown to increase the risk for developing torsion mainly due to the ability to lead into development of a mass/ cyst.
+Ovarian stimulation is shown to increase the risk of developing torsion mainly due to the ability to lead to the development of a mass/ cyst.

 Up to 22% of ovarian torsions occur in pregnancy.
 The incidence is highest in pregnant women who are at 10 to 17 weeks of gestation, especially if they have an ovarian mass.

-Other risk factors for development of ovarian torsion include:
+Other risk factors for the development of ovarian torsion include: